1414C/jiffy/README.md

 ## Features
 * connects to Postgres, MSSQL, SAP Hana, SQLite or MariaDB
+* no database specific code is compiled into the binary; app can be pointed from SQLite to SAP Hana with no code changes
 * login / session management via jwt
 * built-in support for the creation of signing-keys for jwt
 * bcrypt salt/pepper based authentication scheme where passwords are never stored in the db